Flag of Japan: Flag design

 Passed in 1870, the Prime Minister's Proclamation No. 57 had two provisions related to the national flag.
 The first provision specified who flew the flag and how it was flown; the second specified how the flag was made.
 The ratio was seven units width and ten units length (7:10).
 The red disc, which represents the sun, was calculated to be three-fifths of the hoist width.
-The law decreed the disc to be in the center, but it was usually placed one-hundredth (1/100) towards the hoist. (this makes the disc appear centered when the flag is flying; this technique is used in other flags, such as the Flag of Bangladesh).
+The law decreed the disc to be in the center, but it was usually placed one-hundredth (1/100) towards the hoist.
+(This makes the disc appear centered when the flag is flying; this technique is used in other flags, such as those of Bangladesh and Palau.)
 On 3 October of the same year, regulations about the design of the merchant ensign and other naval flags were passed.
 For the merchant flag, the ratio was two units width and three units length (2:3).
 The size of the disc remained the same, but the sun disc was placed one-twentieth (1/20) towards the hoist.

 When the Law Regarding the National Flag and National Anthem passed, the dimensions of the flag were slightly altered.
 The overall ratio of the flag was changed to two units width by three units length (2:3).
 The red disc was shifted towards the center, but the overall size of the disc stayed the same.
 The background of the flag is white and the center is a red circle (紅色, beni iro), but the exact color shades were not defined in the 1999 law.
-The only hint given about the red colour is that it is a "deep" shade.
+The only hint given about the red color is that it is a "deep" shade.